makersacademy/airport_challenge/README.md

 2.5.0 :004 > airport.land(plane)
  => [#<Plane:0x00007ff59f926368 @flying=false, @current_airport=#<Airport:0x00007ff59f929b08 @planes=[...], @capacity=10, @weather=#<Weather:0x00007ff59f929ab8>>>]
  ```
+ Note: a Weather object is instantiated as part of the initialisation of the Airport class.

  Other useful commands:
  - `airport.take_off(plane)` will attempt to remove the plane from the airport and allow the plane to fly (only allowed if the weather is not stormy).